hatellezp/rustoner/README.md

 #### rank abox

+Even if this section is relatively small compared to others, __tbox: generate tree__ for example, is here where the magic happens.
+The algorithm behind the abox ranking is capable of grasping the implicit structure induced by a tbox acting over an abox and produce an quantitative assessment of quality that is relatively independent of the subjective opinion of trust given by the user, if you have doubts about your data, then this section is for __you__.

 It is heavily encouraged to go to [Graphviz](https://graphviz.org/) and setup the dot binary if you want automated generation of graph images.